 Becoming familiar with the sentence patterns is a good first step.
 Once you are familiar, the next step is to deepen your understanding of what these parts mean so you can use them for meaningful communication.
 When studying grammar you can think about the meanings of these optional parts.
 Is the meaning different without them?
 Why do we choose to use it?

 Our goal as language learners is to communicate effectively.
 So once we are familiar with basic English sentences, we can look at the words that are being used, and better understand what they mean and how they are combined.
-Every time we encounter each part it deepens our understanding of how English verbs are used.
+Every time we encounter each part it deepens our understanding of how people use these English verbs.

 Breaking the language down into meaningful parts is much easier to understand.
 And it fits the common view of language: that language is made up of words and words have meaning.

 There are other meanings of simple parts that help you gain perspective on how the English language works, such as: